Xpktro/contest-scorer/README.md

   blacklistedCallsignsFound: [string, number][]
 }
 ```

+The `nonCompetingResults` array contains participants specified in the `nonCompeting` rule.
+These participants are scored using the same rules as regular participants but are excluded from the main contest rankings.
+They are sorted by score in descending order, just like the main results.

 The `missingParticipants` array will contain all stations that were contacted but didn't submit logs, as long as `allowMissingParticipants` is set to `true`.
 Each entry is a tuple containing the callsign and the number of logs in which that station appeared.
 These stations won't appear in the `results` array but they can award points if they meet the minimum appearance threshold defined by any `minimumContacts` rules.